RA-Company/ctd/README.md

   - limit: The maximum number of clients to return.

 Returns:
-  - A pointer to a slice of ClientItem containing the clients.
+  - A slice of ClientItem containing the clients.
   - The total number of clients available (for pagination).
   - An error if the request fails or if the response is invalid.
 </details>